anhowe/scratch/fuse-nas/README.md

 # An NFS Filer with an Azure Storage Container backend

 The attached template creates an NFS server, and exports the folder of a mounted Azure Storage Container using Azure Blob Fuse https://github.com/Azure/azure-storage-fuse.
+The purpose of this project is that this can be integrated into an NFS HA cluster like Avere vFXT's NFS global namespace without modification to the client machines.
+This is useful for import and export to/from the block blob format.

 Here are the steps to deploy: